 If you want to avoid eating dry turkey, taking out the bird before it reaches the desired temperature is important.

-Wrap the turkey breasts in foil and let it rest for about 30 minutes.
+Wrap the turkey breasts in aluminum foil and let it rest for about 30 minutes.
 Resting is not only to get the meat to the desired temperature, but it is also to let the liquid inside the turkey to redistribute.
 It will let you have a juicier bite.